bevyengine/rfcs/rfcs/45-stageless.md

 ### Introduction to system configuration

-When a function is added to a schedule, it is turned into a `RawSystem` and combined with a `SystemConfig` struct to create a `ConfiguredSystem`.

 A system may be configured in the following ways:

 - it may have any number of **labels** (which implement the `SystemLabel` trait)